hankadev/d3_choropleth_map/README.md

 # Visualize Data with a Choropleth Map

-This is my implementation of [Free Code Camp's](https://www.freecodecamp.org/) VVisualize Data with a Choropleth Map project.
+This is my implementation of [Free Code Camp's](https://www.freecodecamp.org/) Visualize Data with a Choropleth Map project.

 [view in browser](https://hanny21.github.io/d3_choropleth_map/)